TaoDing/P.copri_colonization/README.md

 ## Deoxyadenosine kinase-mediated DNA salvage synthesis assists Prevotella copri to secure privileged intestinal colonization

-Context:
+### Context:

-bash: bash scripts used to reproduce all processing results from raw data.
+bash: bash scripts used to reproduce all processing results from raw sequencing data.

 R.code: R scripts used to reproduce all statistical results and visualized pictures.

 Source Data: Including species feature table of and subject's metadata.

+Supplementary tables: Supplementary tables in the article.

-Processiong Data:
+### Processiong Data:

 Figure 2.
 P. copri dominated the symbiotic community and maintained a continuous colonization advantage in a 2-year cohort.